In this post, you will learn Python Operators with detailed explanations and examples. So let us start learning with the very basics.

 |/||Use for Float division|

-Let’s understand every operator seen in the above table with an example.
+Let’s understand each operator seen in the above table with an example.
 Examples give you more clarity.

 Addition & Substractions